CSS Dropcaps Using :first-line and :first-letter

 }

-So, in real cases, when we generally want to add drop cap or alter the first line only on the first paragraph we need to be more specific – either by adding an extra class attribute or applying these pseudo-elements along with :first-child or :first-of-type selector, like so.
+In practical applications, when you want to apply a drop cap or alter the first line only in the first paragraph, specificity is key.
+This can be achieved by adding an extra class or using these pseudo-elements in conjunction with the :first-child or :first-of-type selectors, as shown below.

 font-size: 50px;